franzi-19/TTS/TTS/speaker_encoder/README.md

 ## Usage
 - Start your virtual enviroment
 - Define 'TTS/speaker_encoder/config.json' for your needs.
-Note that, audio parameters should match your TTS model
+Note that, audio parameters should match your TTS model and min. one dataset needs to be specified
-    - make sure that your desired dataset is mentioned
+    - specify a dataset:
+    ```
+     {
+        "name": "read-in function", // typically similar to the dataset name
+        "path": "path to the wav/flac files inside the generall dataset folder",
+        "meta_file_train": "path to the file with the training labels"
+        "meta_file_test": "path to the file with the test labels"
+    }
+    ```
 - Example training call:
     ```
     python -m TTS.bin.train_encoder \